MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 # Young World, Unit 2: Five Senses

 *This post contains links.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization will earn a small commission which will be used to purchase books for classrooms at no cost to you.*

 ## Six Dots, A Story of Young Louis Braille, by Jen Bryant